ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Access Token in External Authorization Data {#AT-in-EAD}

-Instead of uploading the access token to the /authz-info endpoint at RS as described in {{c-rs}}, C MAY include the access token in EDHOC message\_3 by making use of the External Authorization Data field EAD_3 (see {{Section 3.8 of I-D.ietf-lake-edhoc}}), see example in {{example-with-optimization}}.
+Instead of uploading the access token to the /authz-info endpoint at RS as described in {{c-rs}}, C MAY include the access token in EDHOC message\_3 by making use of the External Authorization Data field EAD_3 (see {{Section 3.8 of RFC9528}}), see example in {{example-with-optimization}}.
 In this case, the access token is encrypted between C and RS enabling protection of potential sensitive information.

 This document defines the EAD item EAD\_ACCESS\_TOKEN = (ead\_label, ead\_value), where: